 LAND MARKET IN TALLINN

-In 2019, the number of transactions involving residential land in Tallinn and Harju County decreased by 16%, but the average price per sqm increased by 3.2%.
+In 2020, the number of transactions involving residential land in Tallinn and Harju County increased 27%, but the average price per sqm decreased by 3.7%.

 In the most popular residential areas in Tallinn the average price of land was €70-€110 per sqm, and near the city, €30-€50 per sqm.

-The increase in prices was biggest in Rae, Saku, Kiili, Harku and Saue parish, which are located in the immediate vicinity of the city of Tallinn and are increasingly popular.
+The increase in prices was biggest in Rae, Saku, Kiili, Harku and Saue parishes, located in the immediate vicinity of the city of Tallinn and are increasingly popular.